-With the summer heat rising, it’s time to swap your hot cup of coffee for a nice cold one.
+When the summer heat starts to rise, it’s time to swap your hot cup of coffee for a nice cold one.
 But when you get to your favorite coffee shop, you’re presented with two options: iced or cold brew coffee.
 Both are cold, both come with ice—so what’s the difference?

 Well, the big difference is how they’re made.
 Get the scoop on each.